 - Improved coverage: By distributing the signal over multiple antennas, a DAS can provide better coverage than a single antenna, especially in large or difficult-to-cover areas.

 - Increased capacity: A DAS can also increase capacity by adding more antennas and using smart algorithms to schedule transmissions on the different channels.
 This can be especially beneficial in high-traffic areas where a single antenna would quickly become overloaded.

 - Reduced interference: By spreading the signal over multiple antennas, a DAS can also reduce interference from other devices or systems using the same frequency band.

 - Flexibility: A DAS can be easily reconfigured to add or remove antennas as needed, making it more flexible than a traditional single-antenna system.

 - Scalability: DAS systems can be easily expanded to support future growth.

 There are a few potential disadvantages of distributed antenna systems.
 One is that the system can be quite expensive to install and maintain.
 Additionally, DAS can be complex to design and implement, so there is a risk that it may not function as intended.
 There is also the potential for signal interference if the system is not properly designed and installed.

 Distributed antenna systems can cover small indoor spaces, like office buildings, or large outdoor areas, like stadiums.
 The size and scope of the system will be determined by the specific coverage needs.

 - The telecommunications industry is one of the most common users of distributed antenna systems, as they are essential for providing reliable cell phone coverage in areas with poor reception.

-- Distributed antenna systems are also used in public safety applications, such as police and fire departments, to ensure that first responders can always stay in communication in large buildings.
+- Distributed antenna systems are also used in public safety applications, such as police and fire departments in Canada, to ensure that first responders can always stay in communication in large buildings.